Private Equity Case Interviews: How to Decide Invest vs Don't Invest

 If you can't explain how value is created (and who executes it), you don't have a thesis—you have vibes.
 Every thesis bullet should connect to a specific lever with a quantifiable impact.

-The IC-Style Output: Your 1-Page "Invest / Don't Invest" Memo
+The IC-Style Output: Your 1-Page Memo

 Investment Memo Structure